 Chabot Reservoir and portions of the watershed are managed by EBRPD under a lease with the District.
-The District will work with EBRPD to incorporate the relevant guidance from this plan into the lease.
+The District has incorporated the relevant guidance from this plan into the lease.

-- C.1 Prohibit use of the Miller Road trench spoils soils site except for those uses specifically approved by the Board of Directors under the Trench Soils Spoils Management Plan.
-To ensure that the trench soils spoils site will continue to meet and support District water quality objectives and regulatory requirements, site operations will include controlled access to permit require a security plan that will allow authorized access to use of the site via Miller Road and will prohibit any unauthorized dumping.
-Monitor surface water runoff and groundwater quality downgradient of the trench spoils soils site as required by stormwater regulations, and develop BMPs, if appropriate. - C.2 Investigate and monitor residual water quality impacts at the World War IIera, 50 caliber machine gunnery range located off Miller Road.
-Develop-BMPs to clean up the site, if warranted. - C.2 Collaborate with EBRPD to evaluate and implement actions to minimize the production of algal toxins, and ensure that EBRPD takes all measures necessary to ensure that recreational users of the watershed are adequately informed and protected from algal toxins.
+C.1 Prohibit use of the Miller Road trench soils site except for those uses specifically approved by the Board of Directors under the Trench Soils Master Plan.
+To ensure that the trench soils site will continue to meet and support District water quality objectives and regulatory requirements, site operations will include controlled access to permit authorized use of the site via Miller Road and prohibit any unauthorized dumping.
+Monitor surface water runoff down-gradient of the trench soils site, as required by stormwater regulations, and develop BMPs, if appropriate.

+C.2 Collaborate with EBRPD to evaluate and implement actions to minimize the production of algal toxins, and ensure that EBRPD takes all measures necessary to ensure that recreational users of the watershed are adequately informed and protected from algal toxins.

-C. 3 Continue watershed monitoring and habitat restoration as guided by the EBMUD Low Effect East Bay Habitat Conservation Plan.
+C.3 Continue watershed monitoring and habitat restoration as guided by the EBMUD Low Effect East Bay Habitat Conservation Plan.
 Ensure the long-term protection of sensitive fish and wildlife species through wise management that meets the species conservation goals of state and federal recovery plans.

-- C. 4 Participate when appropriate with Explore opportunities for the District, EBRPD; and Alameda County Fire Department-to in conducting homeowner training in defensible space self-protection to increase awareness, involvement, and support from homeowner associations and individual homeowners in the Lake Chabot area. - C.5 Explore opportunities for a joint venture with EBRPD to conduct fuel hazard reduction along Redwood Road from Proctor Staging Area north- ward, using Willow Park Golf Course, to Chabot Staging Area.
+- C.4 Participate when appropriate with EBRPD and Alameda County Fire Department in conducting homeowner training in defensible space self-protection to increase awareness, involvement, and support from homeowner associations and individual homeowners in the Lake Chabot area. - C.5 Explore opportunities for a joint venture with EBRPD to conduct fuel hazard reduction along Redwood Road from Proctor Staging Area northward, using Willow Park Golf Course, to Chabot Staging Area.
 This effort will link with the Upper San Leandro Reservoir fuel modification zones.

-C. 6.
-Any future amendments to the Lake Chabot lease or subsequent subleases should be consistent with District priorities for reservoir water quality and watershed natural resource protection and public health and safety standards.
-Watershed Management Area Direction-Chabot Reservoir 105 muersneu munagement Meu Direction-Chabot Reservou LJ

-C. 7 Establish-Conduct an annual mid-management tour and review of Lake Chabot operations with EBRPD that addresses water quality, trails, fire and fuels management, public safety, and lease compliance sublessee operations.

-C. 8 Modify the lease agreement for the Chabot Park property.
-Should the-District determine that no alternative use for Chabot Park is available, Future amendments to the lease agreement with the City of San Leandro for Chabot Park should be modified to improve safety for park users and the adjacent residential area, , and be consistent with District priorities for watershed natural resource protection and public health and safety standards.
+- C.6 Any future amendments to the Lake Chabot lease or subsequent subleases should be consistent with District priorities for reservoir water quality and watershed natural resource protection and public health and safety standards. - C.7 Conduct an annual mid-management tour and review of Lake Chabot operations with EBRPD that addresses water quality, trails, fire and fuels management, public safety, and lease compliance. - C.8 Future amendments to the lease agreement with the City of San Leandro for Chabot Park should be modified to improve safety for park users and the adjacent residential area, and be consistent with District priorities for watershed natural resource protection and public health and safety standards.

-C. 9 Coordinate with EBRPD to identify priority visual resources in Chabot Reservoir watershed and work in partnership to establish appropriate restrictions on development or use of the watershed that is consistent with guidelines implemented on other District lands.
+C.9 Coordinate with EBRPD to identify priority visual resources in Chabot Reservoir watershed and work in partnership to establish appropriate restrictions on development or use of the watershed that is consistent with guidelines implemented on other District lands.